fkrishna/item-catalog/README.md

 Udacity Project for the Full Stack Web Developer Nanodegree Program

 # About
-A data driven app that presents a list of items in 5 different categories.<br>
-To Perform any CRUD operation on those items user must authenticate<br>
+A data driven app that presents a list of items in 5 different categories, to Perform any CRUD operation on those items user must authenticate with a gmail account<br>
 Categories: Food, Animals, Sports, City, Fashion

 # Stack